sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/DevOps_hol_Gettingstarted.md

 ### Accessing Your Lab Environment

-Once you are ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.
+Once you are ready to dive in, your virtual machine and **Guide** will be at your fingertips within your web browser.

    ![](images/gdev1.png)

 ### Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕: 100%** icon next to the lab environment's timer.

    ![Manage Your Virtual Machine](images/dpg2.png)